DETAILED ACTION

 Claim(s) 1-2,4 is/are rejected under 35 U.S.C.
 102(a)(2) as being anticipated by Baron (20190010716).

--one or more purlin holders (4), the upper surface of the one or more purlin holders having longitudinal slots (at 25), each of the one or more purlin holders having two ends; and
+-one or more purlin holders (4), the upper surface of the one or more slotted purlin holders having longitudinal slots (at 25), each of the one or more purlin holders having two ends; and

-- at least one purlin (5) defined by a profile, the at least on purlin comprising a flat lower surface (at 31a) supportable on the upper surface of the one or more purlin holders (as seen in figure 2);
+- at least one purlin (5) defined by a profile, the at least on purlin comprising a flat lower surface (at 31a) supportable on the upper surface of the one or more slotted purlin holders (as seen in figure 2);

--at least one support element (8) for the one or more purlin holders wherein at least one end of the profile of the purlin comprises a terminal having a descending extension (at 32b) configured as a bearing point in the slot of said slotted purlin holders (as seen in figure 2):
+wherein at least one end of the profile of the at least one purlin comprises a terminal having a descending extension (at 32b) configured as a bearing point in one of the longitudinal slots of the slotted purlin holders (as seen in figure 2);

-wherein the terminal of the at least one purlin is resting in the at least one slot of the slotted purlin holder (as seen in figure 2),
+wherein the terminal of the at least one purlin resting on of the longitudinal slots of the slotted purlin holders;

 wherein the terminal has a base (21a) defined by an inner corner adjacent to the profile and an outer corner longitudinally opposite from the inner corner, the descending extension being in the outer corner (as noted in the disclosure and seen in the figures where there is a corner at each end), and